What is OER?

 Hear Fort Hays State University Student Body President, Mark Faber give an address to the February 2022 Kansas OER Summit attendees about how OER impacts students.
 Click here to listen to his speech.

-To encourage OER use across public institutions in the state of Kansas, the OER Steering Committee was developed and is made up of representatives across Kansas public institutions who are interested in OER on their campuses.
+To encourage OER adoption across Kansas public institutions, the Open Up Learning Kansas Steering Committee was established.
+This committee brings together representatives from diverse Kansas public institutions who are committed to integrating OER into their campus offerings.
 The group convenes once a month to discuss statewide initiatives, including collaborative events, grant applications, system participation in regional and national OER organizations, OER platforms, and best practices.
-If your institution does not have a representative on the OER Steering Committee and you would like to add someone, email Tara Lebar,
+If your institution does not have a representative on the OER Steering Committee and you would like to add someone, email Mistie Knox,

 OER & Estimating Student Savings Developed in January 2022, the OER Steering Committee recommendation outlines a formula for estimating savings resulting from OER use in KBOR System institutions.
 While it's difficult, if not impossible to accurately capture savings due to a variety of factors, the Steering Committee members believe that Kansas System institutions benefit from a common method to estimate savings, when appropriate and possible.
 This paper outlines our recommendations, sites other research and policies around estimating cost savings, and explains the rationale behind developing this formula. |